PowerShell/PowerShell-RFC/1-Draft/RFC0020-DefaultFileEncoding.md

 ```
 This persists the irregular file encoding on non-Windows platforms, and allows Linux files to be used on Windows with the same encoding as exists in previous releases of PowerShell.

-The default on all platforms shall be `UTF8NOBOM` (including when `$PSDefaultFileEncoding` is not set).
+The default on all platforms shall be `UTF8NOBOM` (including when `$PSDefaultEncoding` is not set).
-Naturally, specific use of the `-Encoding` parameter when invoking the cmdlet shall override `$PSDefaultFileEncoding`.
+Naturally, specific use of the `-Encoding` parameter when invoking the cmdlet shall override `$PSDefaultEncoding`.

 ### Exclusions